cmeesters/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 This questionaire helps asking the right questions:

+- Organization:
+    - Who is the contact for organizing this course?

 - How does the course room look like?
     - How many seats and PC-screens are available?
     - Is there a "Presenter PC"?